astronomer/astro-docs/cloud/stable/02_develop/02_customize-image.md

 - If you're developing locally, run `$ astro dev stop` > `$ astro dev start`
 - If you're pushing up to Astronomer, you're free to deploy by running `$ astro deploy` or by triggering your CI/CD pipeline

-For more detail on the Astronomer deployment process, refer to our [Code Deployment doc](/docs/cloud/stable/deploy/deploy-cli/).
+For more detail on the Astronomer deployment process, refer to [Deploy to Astronomer via the CLI](/docs/cloud/stable/deploy/deploy-cli/).